nats-io/nats.java/README.md

 1. With a subject and message body:

-    ```
+    ```java
     nc.publish("subject", "hello world".getBytes(StandardCharsets.UTF_8));
     ```

 2. With a subject and message body, as well as a subject for the receiver to reply to:

-    ```
+    ```java
     nc.publish("subject", "replyto", "hello world".getBytes(StandardCharsets.UTF_8));
     ```

 3. As a request that expects a reply.
 This method uses a Future to allow the application code to wait for the response.
 Under the covers a request/reply pair is the same as a publish/subscribe only the library manages the subscription for you.

-    ```
+    ```java
     Future<Message> incoming = nc.request("subject", "hello world".getBytes(StandardCharsets.UTF_8));
     Message msg = incoming.get(500, TimeUnit.MILLISECONDS);
     String response = new String(msg.getData(), StandardCharsets.UTF_8);